SAP-samples/teched2023-DA261/exercises/ex1/README.md

 <img src="./images/image22.png" />

-21. Configure the builder panel as displayed in the image below
+21. Configure the builder panel as displayed in the image below (note: ensure you remove the filter reference to version)

 <img src="./images/image23.png" />